stronnag/mwptools/docs/manual/docs/dock.md

 ## Side Bar Configuration

-A very simple, bespoke panel comprising embedded resizeable panes has been implemented.
 The configuration may be user defined by a simple text file `~/.config/mwp/panel.conf`.

-* The panel consists for four vertical panels
-* The top panel can hold three horizontal panes
-* The other panels can hold two horizontal panes.

 Each entry is defined by a comma separated line defining the panel widget name, the row (0-3) and the column (0-2) and an optional minimum size (only required for the artificial horizon).

 The default panel is defined (in the absence of a configuration file) as:

 ```
 # default widgets